Derrick Jones (soccer): Houston Dynamo

 On January 21, 2021, Jones was traded to the Houston Dynamo in exchange for $250,000 in General Allocation Money.
 He made his Dynamo debut on April 16, coming on as a substitute in a 2–1 win over the San Jose Earthquakes.
 On May 12, Jones picked up an assist in a 1–0 win against Sporting Kansas City.
 He ended the season with 20 appearances and 1 assist as the Dynamo finished last in the Western Conference, missing out on the playoffs.

 Charlotte FC

 On March 9, 2022, Jones was traded to Charlotte FC along with $50,000 in 2023 GAM in exchange for $250,000 in 2022 GAM.
 He was released by Charlotte following their 2023 season.

 Columbus Crew

 On December 21, 2023, Jones signed a two-year deal with Columbus Crew as a free agent.

-On 25 October 2025, Jones, along with former Columbus Crew teammate Yaw Yeboah, was placed on administrative leave by the MLS pending a review of potential rule violations.
+On October 25, 2025, Jones, along with former Columbus Crew teammate Yaw Yeboah, was placed on administrative leave by the MLS pending a review of potential rule violations.
 While on leave, he is prohibited from participating in team activities and competitions.
+On November 26, Jones' contract option was declined.
+On March 9, 2026, following an investigation by the league, he and Yeboah were issued lifetime bans from the league.
+The investigation found that the pair had "engaged in extensive gambling" together during the 2024 and 2025 seasons, including in one instance both players betting Jones would receive a yellow card in an October 2024 match, and that they also likely exchanged confidential information with other bettors about how the pair planned to receive yellow cards during certain games.